 - File: It is a block of arbitrary information or resources for storing information and can be any file type

-- Class: It is a compiled form of Java file which Android uses to produce an executable apk
+- Class: It is a compiled form of Java file that it uses to produce an executable apk

 What is Google Android SDk and what are the tools placed in SDk?